+of Jordan and Israel, respectively.
 Both Israel and the Arab states criticized Garreau's proposal.
 Israel objected to the loss of sovereignty over any portion, no matter how small, of the New City; Jordan remained opposed to any change in the status quo.
 Most Arabs supported a Chinese proposal (T/L.15) asking the Trusteeship Council to "proceed immediately with the completion of the preparation of the statute in accordance with the terms" of the December 9, 1949, resolution.
-This resolution passed on February 10, 1950, without a dissenting vote.
-15
+This resolution passed on February 10, 1050, without a discussion passed on February 10, proposal.

-In result, the Trusteeship Council returned to the consideration of the draft statute it had first formulated in the early part of 1948.
-On April 4, 1950, the council adopted an amended version of this earlier proposal.
 The new statute provided for the setting up of a corpus separatum under UN control for all of Jerusalem and a part of the surrounding area.
 The council would appoint a governor, with broad executive powers, and a supreme court.
 A legislative council, with both elected and appointed members, was to have authority over local matters.
 Jerusalem would be demilitarized and neutralized.
 The holy places, "human rights," and "fundamental freedoms" were to be protected.
 Although most Arab states urged that this statute be put into effect immediately, Article 41 stipulated that it would come into force "at a date to be determined by a resolution of the Trusteeship Council."
-16
+16 Before putting the statute into effect, however, the Trusteeship Council decided to contact Israel and Jordan to see how much coopera-